-Employee/retiree demographic data We would use the same format as the ongoing HR interface Benefit data This would include a record for each benefit the participant is currently enrolled in Dependent data This would include one record for each covered dependent Beneficiary data This would include one record for each beneficiary that a participant has designated.
+Employee/retiree demographic data Benefit data This would include a record for each benefit the participant is currently enrolled in Dependent data This would include one record for each covered dependent Beneficiary data This would include one record for each beneficiary that a participant has designated.
 This is optional and assumes the data is currently available in electronic format.
 If this data is not available, we can conduct a beneficiary election campaign after the go live to solicit this information COBRA data This includes some additional COBRA specific data such as qualifying event code, qualifying event date, paid-thru dates, etc.